-The magnitude and direction of this field can be obtained approximately by assuming that the earth has a magnetic dipole movement about 8 x 1022n J/T located at its center.
+The magnitude and direction of this field can be obtained approximately by assuming that the earth has a magnetic dipole movement of about 8 x 1022n J/T located at its center.

 The axis of this dipole makes an angle of about 11.5 degrees with the Earth’s axis of rotation.

 This field arises due to the rotational motion of the earth.
-When a bar magnet is freely suspended near the earth’s surface, it stays in equilibrium along the Geomagnetic axis (North-South direction), its the North Pole is directed due north, and the South pole is directed due south.
+When a bar magnet is freely suspended near the earth’s surface, it stays in equilibrium along the Geomagnetic axis (North-South direction), the North Pole is directed due north, and the South pole is directed due south.